 Jersey City Medical Malpractice Lawyer

 Medical malpractice is when a health care provider falls short of the accepted standards of care when treating a patient, resulting in patient injury or death.
 No patient deserves substandard care from a doctor or medical professional.
-If you or a loved one was injured by medical malpractice in Jersey City, the attorneys at the Law Offices of Jeffrey S. Hasson, P.C. can help you understand your legal rights.
+If you or a loved one was injured by medical malpractice, the Jersey City personal injury attorneys at the Law Offices of Jeffrey S. Hasson, P.C. can help you understand your legal rights.
 Request a free, no-obligation consultation today to learn more.

 Why Choose Us

 - You will receive a personalized legal strategy from your medical malpractice attorney.
 We custom-tailor our services for each unique case and client.

 - We have over 90 years of combined experience handling medical malpractice cases.
 We know what these cases require and can overcome any challenge.

 - Our attorneys will work for you on a contingency fee basis.
 This means there are no attorney’s fees to hire our team unless we win your medical malpractice case.

 How Can a Jersey City Medical Malpractice Lawyer Help You?

 Hiring a medical malpractice lawyer in Jersey City can make it easier to navigate the legal process while you focus on healing from a serious injury, illness or infection.
 Your lawyer will understand New Jersey’s medical malpractice laws and have the resources to go up against a powerful defendant, such as a hospital or its insurance provider.